SWING

 More precisions

-The SWING Targeted Project uniquely combines the non-volatility, reconfigurability, agility and non-linearity of magnetism, with the flexibility and parallelism of wave-based architectures.
+The SWING Moonshot Project uniquely combines the non-volatility, reconfigurability, agility and non-linearity of magnetism, with the flexibility and parallelism of wave-based architectures.

 Proofs of concept have already been reported recently, ranging from signal processing units to elementary logic gates, so that spin-wave devices are now among the most promising technologies beyond CMOS.